-We turn around and recognize one of the greatest apparitions of all time.
-The brightness of her projection makes them rub their eyes since they have just adjusted to the darkness.
+We turn around and recognize one of the greatest personalities of all time.
+The brightness of her projection makes them rub their eyes after they have just adjusted to the darkness.

 “Hello Lexie,” I say.

-They turn to stare at me, as if convinced this is the real Tammy Yamaguchi.
+They turn to glare at me, convinced this is the real Tammy Yamaguchi.